 Mary Ann Hoberman

-Hoberman served as the US Children's poet laureate from 2008 to 2011.
+Hoberman served as the Poetry Foundation's children's poet laureate from 2008 to 2011.
 She lives in Greenwich, Connecticut with her husband Norman, an architect and sculptor, in a house that he designed.
 They have four children and five grandchildren.